 The Bottom Line

-Contrary to general misconception, people that choose to take their protein from vegan sources only have a minimal risk of suffering from protein deficiency.
+Contrary to the general misconception, people that choose to take their protein from vegan sources only have a minimal risk of suffering from protein deficiency.
 This list offers a wide selection of foods that you can incorporate in your meat-free meals without worrying about the health risks of nutritional frailty.